alt-research/mach-avs-operator-setup/holesky/README.md

 You will need to specify the parameters in [.env](./.env.example) regarding:

 * `NODE_QUORUM_ID_LIST`: The quorums you are going to opt-in.
 It's required that you haven't already registered in any of the supplied quorums in this parameter.
-* `NODE_HOSTNAME`: The current IP of the node.
-The IP is required to be publicly reachable.

 This command also downloads the latest SRS points (~8 GB) if they don't exist and can take upto 10 minutes to complete for the first time based on your network speed.